Date of last update: 14 January 2016

 Session cookies are stored on your computer and remain available for the duration of your visit to our websites.
 When you close your browser, any session cookies that have been set will be automatically removed from your computer’s memory.

 Persistent cookies are stored on your computer and remain there until they reach their expiration date or you choose to delete them.
 At this point, the browser will delete the cookie from your computer’s hard drive.
 Whilst the persistent cookie is present, the website that created it will have access to that cookie each time you return to that particular website.

 First and third party cookies - whether a cookie is 'first' or 'third' party refers to the website/service placing the cookie.
 First-party cookies are those set by us.
 Third-party cookies are cookies that are authorised by us but provided via one of our suppliers.
 In some limited cases, we may use our suppliers to manage some of these cookies for us, but we never allow any third party to use these cookies for their own purposes.

 We use a system of classification developed by the International Chamber of Commerce.
 This allows us to classify the different types of cookies which we use on our websites and provide you with more information about why we use them.

 Strictly necessary cookies are cookies that are essential in providing specific services you have requested from us.
 For example:

-Performance cookies aim to improve our website by collecting information about how you use our website.
+Performance cookies aim to improve our websites by collecting information about how you use our website.
 For example:

-Functionality cookies will typically be set because of an action you have taken on our website but may also be set in the delivery of other services.
+Functionality cookies will typically be set because of an action you have taken on our websites but may also be set in the delivery of other services.
 For example:

 Most web browsers allow you to manage cookies via the browser settings.
 For example you may choose to delete existing cookies, prevent your browser from accepting new cookies, have the browser notify you when you receive a new cookie or disable cookies altogether.

-By using our website you are agreeing to the placement of cookies on your computer.
+By using our websites you are agreeing to the placement of cookies on your computer.